benmeadowcroft/SRM-Cmdlets/README.md

 ### Deploy SRM-Cmdlets module

  - Take `Srm-Cmdlets.zip` and extract the contents into the powershell module path.
 See [Microsoft's Installing Modules instructions](http://msdn.microsoft.com/en-us/library/dd878350) for more details.
- - Open PowerCLI 5.5 R2 or 5.8 R1 prompt
+ - Open PowerCLI 6.5.1 prompt
- - Verify You are running with PowerShell v3 or later
+ - Verify You are running with PowerShell v5.0 or later

         $PSVersionTable.PSVersion